2023 Digital Image Competition and Exhibition Rules

 3. Technical excellence is the quality of the image itself as it is presented for viewing retouching, manipulation, sharpness, exposure, printing, mounting, and correct color are some items that speak to the qualities of the image.

-4. Composition is important to the design of an image, bringing all of the visual elements together in concert to express the purpose of the image.
+4. Composition is important to the design of an image, bringing all the visual elements together in concert to express the purpose of the image.
 Proper composition holds the viewer in the image and prompts the viewer to look where the creator intends.
 Effective composition can be pleasing or disturbing, depending on the intent of the image maker.

 5. Lighting is the use and control of light—refers to how dimension, shape and roundness are defined in an image.
 Whether the light applied to an image is manmade or natural, proper use of it should enhance an image.

-6. Style is defined in a number of ways as it applies to a creative image.
+6. Style is defined in several ways as it applies to a creative image.
 It might be defined by a specific genre or simply be recognizable as the characteristics of how a specific artist applies light to a subject.
 It can impact an image in a positive manner when the subject matter and the style are appropriate for each other, or it can have a negative effect when they are at odds.

 7. Image Presentation affects an image by giving it a finished look.
 The mats and borders used should support and enhance the image, not distract from it.